View INSTANT Quotes

 In the example above, let’s assume that the S&P index is trading at 3600 on December 31.
 That is 400 points lower than where we started on January 1.
 Instead of losing 10% from your account, you lose 0%, and your new starting value on January 1 is now 3600.

 This protection from loss is a great way to keep peace of mind while growing your assets.
-The protection that an IUL offers from negative return years is a key reason IULs are so popular.
+The protection an IUL offers from negative return years is a key reason IULs are so popular.

 IUL Caps Explained

 The gain in an IUL policy is determined by the allocation that the policy owner selects.
 These allocations can be as common as the S&P 500, Dow Jones, and NASDAQ.
-Today we see these caps in the 9% range.
+Today, we see these caps in the 9% range.

 As recently as 4 years ago, caps were readily available in the 15% range.
 Caps have lowered because the cost to participate in the main 3 indexes has increased.